FlavScents AInsights Entry for Patchouli Oil (CAS: 8014-09-3)

 7. Toxicology, Safety & Exposure Considerations

-Patchouli oil is considered safe for use in both flavors and fragrances when used within recommended guidelines.
-For oral exposure, it has a high margin of safety, with no specific ADI or MSDI established.
-Dermal exposure in fragrances is generally well-tolerated, but it can cause sensitization in some individuals, making adherence to IFRA guidelines crucial.
-Inhalation exposure is typically low-risk, but occupational exposure should be managed to prevent respiratory irritation.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+Patchouli oil is considered safe for use in both flavors and fragrances when used within recommended limits.
+For oral exposure, the acceptable daily intake (ADI) is not explicitly defined, but it is used at low levels in food.
+Dermal exposure in fragrances is generally safe, though it may cause sensitization in some individuals; IFRA provides guidelines on its use in perfumery.
+Inhalation exposure is typically low risk, but occupational exposure should be managed to prevent sensitization.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature